The Data Lifecycle

 It is a common misconception that data is created or captured and then passed on to someone else to curate.
 In fact, much of the most crucial information required for effective long-term curation and reuse must be captured at the data planning and collection stages.

-Information captured at the planning stage may include references to funding requirements and specific research aims, planning for the creation and/or collection of data, as well as any legal constraints that will affect the use of the data created/collected.
+This may include references to funding requirements and specific research aims, planning for the creation and/or collection of data, as well as any legal constraints that will affect the use of the data created/collected.

-Information about the data created/collected may include references to data capture tools and calibrations and the use of particular schemas for recording administrative, descriptive, structural and technical metadata.
+Information about the data created/collected may also include references to data capture tools and calibrations and the use of particular schemas for recording administrative, descriptive, structural and technical metadata.